 For Jira Software, there are three automation types:

 Although information is shared in MS Teams, this automation does not aim to open discussions or active exchanges on releases between stakeholders and development teams.
-It rather focuses to transparently push information to stakeholders who rely on updates.
+It rather focuses to transparently provide necessary information to stakeholders who rely on updates.

-It helps the team to exchange and discuss on current projects.
-Whenever a new epic is created, the automation will initiate a MS Teams chat with a set of predefined participants.
-Team members across departments can join the conversation from MS Teams, too and information is shared across Jira and MS Teams.
-If configured, the chat is accessible in all child work items of the corresponding epic.
+Whenever a new epic is created, the automation will initiate a Teams chat with a set of predefined participants.
+Team members across departments can join the conversation from Teams, too and information is shared across Jira and Teams.

 This automation type is primarily used for internal collaboration on epics and their work items.

-As soon as a new sprint starts, the automation will post an adaptive card with relevant key sprint information to a predefined MS Teams channel.
+As soon as a new sprint starts, the automation will post an adaptive card with relevant key sprint information to a predefined Teams channel.
 As work items change their status (from To Do → In Progress → Done), stakeholders can track this progress in the respective channel.

 Like release channel automations, this automation does not aim to spark discussion or exchange about the sprint in MS Teams.
 Instead, it focuses on consistently sharing project transparency with the relevant stakeholders involved in the project.